MIRCERA 30 micrograms/0.3 ml solution for injection in pre-filled syringe

 Misuse of methoxy polyethylene glycol-epoetin beta by healthy people may lead to an excessive increase in haemoglobin.
 This may be associated with life-threatening cardiovascular complications.

-Traceability of methoxy polyethylene glycol-epoetin beta: In order to improve the traceability of ESAs, the trade name of the administered ESA should be clearly recorded (or stated) in the patient file.
+Traceability: In order to improve the traceability of biological medicinal products, the name and the batch number of the administered product should be clearly recorded.

 This medicinal product contains less than 1 mmol sodium (23 mg) per ml, that is to say essentially 'sodium free'.